OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 We’ve added PowerShell Core support, enabling teams to write cross-platform scripts using Microsoft’s modern automation framework.

-On Windows platforms, Octopus will use Windows PowerShell by default and provides the option to use PowerShell Core if desired.
+On Windows platforms, Octopus will use Windows PowerShell by default, with the option to use PowerShell Core if desired.
 You can customize this by configuring the PowerShell edition for steps that support custom scripts.

 On Linux platforms, Octopus will automatically execute PowerShell scripts with PowerShell Core if it’s installed.